 Income tax on your business profits.
 This tax is based on your net income.
 To calculate your net income, take the total revenue you earned—this is your gross income—and subtract any business expenses and deductions.
 We’ll talk about which deductions you can take in the next section.
 If your business expenses end up exceeding your income, for instance, you can deduct a net loss for the year.

 If this is your first year paying taxes on self-employment, estimate how much you think you’ll earn during the year.
 You can make adjustments later if the estimate ends up being too high or too low.

 The IRS 1040-ES helps you calculate your estimated tax.

 Since you aren’t having taxes taken out of your paycheck like an employee does you’ll need to periodically send in your income taxes during the year with quarterly tax payments.

 This one is hard to adjust to.
 But once you get the hang of it, quarterly tax payment actually helps with cash flow.
 You pay as you go rather than handing over a lump sum in the spring.
 Plus, you’ll avoid any penalties for late payment.

 Once you figure out your estimated tax—self-employment tax plus income tax—divide that number by four.
-This is the amount you’ll pay the IRS each quarter or three months.
+This is the amount you’ll pay the IRS each quarter.